 Don’t tell me

 It’s an incredibly catchy song.
 I love the fact that they’ve made a stand for gay rights.
 And though I know that it’s a very trivial matter in comparison, I’ve decided it’s okay to be who I am: a middle-aged Hudson Taylor fan.
-Q and her friends think I’m ridiculously obsessed, and I am.
+Q and his friends think I’m ridiculously obsessed, and I am.
 They think it’s creepy that a mom should be totally into a couple of Irish lads… but it’s not.
 My feelings about Hudson Taylor are age-appropriate, in my opinion.
 I don’t want to date them or marry them, for heaven’s sake!
 I just want to enjoy their music and their journey from teenage buskers to up-and-coming folk-pop band to international superstars.
 (Which they will be.
 Mark my words.)

 And why shouldn’t I?
 I certainly have a history of being an obsessive music fan, so it’s nothing new.
 As a teenager, I had a huge wall covered with photos of John Taylor from Duran Duran that I’d cut from magazines.
 In college, I spent all my spare time record shopping, listening to music, or going to gigs.
 I went to see Miles and Malc from the Wonder Stuff when I was hugely pregnant and on bed rest, and then schlepped the baby up to Seattle a few months later to see them again.
-I took my daughter to her first concert at age 4, where she got to meet Dave Wakeling of the English Beat and became convinced that you get to meet the band at every show.
-But suddenly, because she is now a teenager, I am supposed to behave with some kind of regular-mom decorum.
+I took Quinland to his first concert at age 4, where he got to meet Dave Wakeling of the English Beat and became convinced that you get to meet the band at every show.
+But suddenly, because he is now a teenager, I am supposed to behave with some kind of regular-mom decorum.
 Why is that?
 Why should there be an age limit on fandom?

 I don’t think there should be, but I’ve been feeling that there is one, nonetheless.
 You may have noticed that after I raved about how I was going to see Hudson Taylor back in February, I never posted anything about the show.
 I actually wrote a whole post about that night, but I never put it up.
 I just succumbed to the pressure to not be that crazy fanwoman, and since then I’ve resorted to just the occasional HT mention in passing.
 (After all, I want to keep their name out there!)
 But it makes me sad to feel that I can’t indulge in my life-long hobby in the same way anymore.